Fonta1n3/Plasma/Readme.md

 Plasma acts like a lightning node to issue commands directly to your node over the lightning network.
 Thanks to [@jb55](https://github.com/jb55) for developing [LNSocket](https://github.com/jb55/lnsocket) which makes this possible.
 For more information about LNSocket check out this [video](https://www.youtube.com/watch?v=LZLRCPNn7vA).

 ⚠️ Plasma is in beta!
+It requires Core Lightning v23.08.1.

 ## Features
 - LNSocket/LNLink for connecting to your node